Banuba/OEP-macos/README.md

 - **interfaces** - offscreen effect player interfaces
 - **offscreen_effect_player** - is a wrapper for effect_player.
 It allows you to use your own implementation for offscreen_render_target
 - **offscreen_render_target** - is an implementation option for the offscreen_render_target interface.
-Allows to prepare gl framebuffers and textures for receiving a frame from gpu, receive bytes of the processed frame from the gpu and pass them to the cpu, as well as, if necessary, set the orientation for the received frame.
-This implementation uses GLFW to work with gl context
+Allows to prepare METAL framebuffers and textures for receiving a frame from gpu, receive bytes of the processed frame from the gpu and pass them to the cpu, as well as, if necessary, set the orientation for the received frame.
 - **libraries**
     - **utils**
-        - **ogl_utils** - contains helper classes to work with Open GL
         - **utils** - сontains common helper classes such as thread_pool
 - **oep_framework** - contains build rules banuba_oep framework and BNBOffscreenEffectPlayer, which is a class for working with the effect player
 - **ViewController.swift** - contains a pipeline of frames received from the camera and sent for processing the effect and the subsequent receipt of processed frames

+# Miscellaneous

+- if you need to build METAL shaders library you should use next commands: xcrun -sdk macosx metal -c OEPShaders.metal -o OEPShaders.air xcrun -sdk macosx metallib OEPShaders.air -o OEPShaders.metallib

+- while running test app in Xcode, you could see memory leak.
+This is some effects of Xcode.
+You could run the app without Xcode and use system monitor to make certain, that there is no memory leak in release version of the app.